Home » All Posts » Desserts & Baking » Chocolate Covered Berry Scomuffie

 4. Make sure the butter is cold.
 Cut butter in small cubes.
 Add butter pieces to the dry ingredients and mix until flour texture looks grainy.

-5. In a seperate bowl mix the egg, buttermilk, and vanilla.
+5. In a separate bowl mix the egg, buttermilk, and vanilla.
 Add egg mixture to the flour mixture along with the 3/4 cup of dried berries and pulse until ingredients are just combined.
 DO NOT OVERMIX!
 Add the chocolate coverd berries and gently combine by hand.

 6. Portion out the scomuffies using a #16 leveled scoop.
 Place dough into opposite hand